 Hours: 10 am – 5:30 pm; open until 8:00 pm Tuesday and Saturday

-Pay What You Wish: from 5:00 pm – 8:00 pm on Saturday you can “pay what you wish” to enter the museum.
+Pay What You Wish: from 5:00 pm – 8:00 pm on Saturday you can “pay what you wish” to enter the museum, cash only.
 The suggested admission is $10.

 The Frick Collection

 See world-class art by Vermeer, Renoir, and Rembrandt in a beautifully designed residence.

 Cost: Adults $22, children under 10 are not permitted